KxSystems/docs/docs/ref/dotq.md

     ----
     ```

-Since 4.1t 2022.03.25,4.0 2022.10.26 produces a symbol `a` when the input contains single character that is not in [.Q.an](#all-alphanumerics) (previously produced an empty sym) e.g
+Since 4.1t 2022.03.25,4.0 2022.10.26 produces a symbol `a` when the input contains a single character that is not in [.Q.an](#all-alphanumerics) (it previously produced an empty sym) e.g.

 ```q
 q).Q.id`$"+"